JohnBorges52/decision_maker/README.md

    _Here is a [article](https://www.microfocus.com/documentation/idol/IDOL_12_0/MediaServer/Guides/html/English/Content/Getting_Started/Configure/_TRN_Set_up_PostgreSQL.htm) to help if needed._
 3. Npm start to start the server.

-- 4.1 Visit http://localhost:8080/api/users/ in order to go to the main page.
+- 4.1 Visit http://localhost:8080/api/users/ in order to go to the main page.<br/>

-5. Write your name and your e-mail to create a new Poll.
+5. Write your name and your e-mail to create a new Poll. <br/>
    <img src="https://user-images.githubusercontent.com/105023503/186273523-f4162f63-1a9d-44eb-aee0-e9452dbb897a.png" style="width:300px" >

 6. Type the title of the poll, add hte number of options needed and the description for each option.